 While such expressions would hardly be recognized as a proper smile or frown, the fact that the same amount of effort is used to produce one or the other means that the scientific minds of this generation and the next will have to continue searching for a good reason for humans to put a smile on their faces -- and not a frown of equal but opposing effort.

 Want to know whether laughter's the best medicine and how smiling can change your mood?
-Try the links to the HowStuffWorks articles on the next page.
+Try the links to the HowStuffWorks articles below.